Why?

 Consumers (Podcast apps)

 Use relay2 or jet2 to listen for podpings.
-Especially if you are my livewire.io websocket service now.
+Especially if you are current using my livewire.io websocket service now.
 It has a more robust schema, you can pick up where you left off with a cursorquery param, and you will see instant notifications once publishers start publishing atproto themselves.
 No authentication required.

 cbor: websocat --base64 wss://relay2.podping.at/xrpc/com.atproto.sync.subscribeRepos